Hello, hello Internet World!

-So what has changed since my last post in 8 months ago?
+So what has changed since my last post 8 months ago?

 But you came here for information on great books, and I’m rambling about life!
 I’ve been keeping a journal filled with quotes and random thoughts on all of the books I am currently reading.
-Stay tuned for those to start appearing, but in the meantime, I will reward your patience with a list of some of my favorite reads in 2017!
+It’s cathartic and where I tend to focus all of my attention these days in the realm of bookish writing.
+Okay!
+Without further ado, I will reward your patience with a list of some of my favorite reads in 2017!
 You can check out my “full” list of 2017 reads on my Goodreads page!

 Favorite reads of 2017